 In order to talk about tech concepts, as with any field, we have to come up with overarching terms.
 Although those terms might be helpful to simplify everything into an easily understandable structure, it can sometimes trick us into oversimplification.
 Marketers also have a vested interest in convincing us that technology is fast, easy, and straightforward: in other words, “Don’t worry about it, kid.”

 One such example is cloud computing or simply the cloud.
-Although the term cloud is a nice refreshing one-syllable nugget of language, the products delivered through the virtualized model – including software, infrastructure, and platforms – can create complications and disruptions in the monitoring of data; access and authorization; and deployment of new systems.
+Although the term cloud is a nice refreshing one-syllable nugget of language, the products delivered through the virtualized model – including software, infrastructure, and platforms – can create complications and disruptions in the monitoring of data; access, and authorization; and deployment of new systems.

+Even if you hire someone to help, you still need to be aware of the risks that moving to the cloud could create for your data.
 The reason, says Richi Jennings in Forbes on November 19, is that “Data doesn’t like to move.”
 In the report, Jennings describes how he feels that savvy CIOs are developing competitive advantage for their companies by serving as brokers of IT services.

 IT to Drive your Competitive Edge